 Mimecast Web Security solves this challenge with a cost-effective, cloud-based web filtering service that adds security and monitoring at the DNS layer.
 With Mimecast's Internet security system, businesses can secure web activity with easy-to-use tools that stop malware and other malicious web activity before it reaches their network or devices.

-Web filtering with Mimecast
+Web content filtering with Mimecast

 Mimecast Web Security is a 100% cloud security service that provides the advanced protection required to secure web activity while minimizing cost and complexity.
 By inspecting content and file downloads using a dynamic proxy, this web filtering service can apply anti-virus, SSL inspection, URL categorization and static file analysis to block web threats and enforce acceptable web use.